 Ms. Hart is President and CEO of Lowey Dannenberg Cohen & Hart, P.C.
 She represents a broad range of clients in complex litigation, with a particular emphasis on securities and antitrust litigation.
 Ms. Hart has earned an AV rating by Martindale-Hubbell, the highest rating a lawyer can obtain, indicating a very high to preeminent legal ability and exceptional ethical standards as established by confidential opinions from members of the Bar.
-Ms. Hart is Chair of the Executive Committee of the New York State Antitrust Committee and a member of the National Association of Public Pension Attorneys.
+Ms. Hart was the 2014 Chair of the Executive Committee of the New York State Antitrust Committee.
+She is a member of the National Association of Public Pension Attorneys.

 Recently, Ms. Hart and Lowey Dannenberg Partner Vincent Briganti were appointed as Co-Lead Counsel in In re: London Silver Fixing Ltd., Antitrust Litigation (Docket No. 1:14-md-02573), which is pending in the U.S. District Court for the Southern District of New York.
 The suit alleges that some of the world’s largest financial institutions colluded to manipulate the price of silver.